jdh8/jdh8.org/_posts/2021-01-02-how-to-program-math-functions.md

 [metallic]: https://github.com/jdh8/metallic

-Implementations of mathematical functions are usually software instead of hardware instructions.
+It may seem that mathematical functions are hardware instructions.
+We usually code them in software instead.
 The trend is to have the hardware deal with only basic operations after decades of evolution.
-The solely popular architecture with transcendental instructions is arguably x87.
-We can evaluate functions with only operations required in IEEE 754 and integer operations via type punning.
+We can perform mathematics with only operations required in IEEE 754 and integer operations via type punning.

 Target system
 -------------
 ### Instruction set
 Which instructions are on the target system?
 C operators are probably supported.
-Other operations are less available even if they are _required_ by IEEE 754.
+Other operations are not as available even if they are _required_ by IEEE 754.
 For example, `fmod` rarely compiles to a single instruction.
 It is usually done by long division, which then translates to a series of integer operations or partial remainder instructions.